maciek1839/java-sorting-algorithms/ALGORITHMS_DESCRIPTION.md

 ### Consideration

 - Stability
-    - in other words, preserving the order of initial elements in array when they are correctly sorted
-- Complexity
-    - Best
-        - explain
-    - Average
-        - explain
-    - Wort
+    - A sorting algorithm is said to be stable if two objects with equal keys appear in the same order in sorted output as they appear in the input array to be sorted.
-        - explain
+- In-place sorting

 ## Bubble sort